bcgov/von-bc-registries-agent/doc/README.md

 The Incorporation, Address and DBA Credentials are generated per the above data model, based on the corporation's current status.

 ## BC Registries Event Monitoring

+After the initial data load, the event processor will process new Events that can be:

+* Events that indicate a new Corporation
+* Events that provide updates to existing Corporation credentials
+* Events that cancel, or disable, existing Corporate credentials

+In all update scenarios, the existing credential will be expired (by setting end_date = event_date) and new Credentials created.

 ## Event Processor Data Model